Skip to main content

 In August 2022, the Duke Clinical Research Institute (DCRI) was named as the RECOVER Clinical Trials Data Coordinating Center (CT-DCC) to develop and implement large-scale national research studies aimed at understanding and improving the treatment of the most burdensome symptoms of Long COVID.
 As the data coordinating center, DCRI is partnering with RTI International, the RECOVER ACC, to design clinical trials to explore possible treatments for Long COVID.
 The CT-DCC supports platform protocols designed to simultaneously test multiple possible treatments for Long COVID including drugs, cognitive interventions, devices, and other therapies.
 RECOVER clinical trials began enrolling patients in August 2023.
 Read the news release describing the RECOVER Clinical Trials launch.

-Of the $1.15 billion appropriated to NIH in December 2020, the following awards have been made:
+Of the $1.15 billion appropriated to NIH in December 2020, the following awards have been made.

 Research Management Services: